Daoranger/Club-Hub/README.md

 ## Installation

-To get started Club Hub, follow these steps:
+To get started with Club Hub, follow these steps:

 1. Clone the repository